friyn/TChat/README.md

 - **Android App**: Available as both a web application and Android APK

 ### Security & Privacy
-- **Secure Authentication**: Email/password and social sign-in options
+- **Secure Authentication**: Email/password and Google sign-in options
 - **Email Verification**: Added security layer for new accounts

 ## 🎯 How TChat Works